 Witanhurst Mansion, Highgate, London

-Witanhurst by AnemoneProjectors (talk) (Flickr), CC BY-SA 2.0, via Wikimedia Commons
+Witanhurst by AnemoneProjectors (talk) (Flickr) via Wikimedia

-5. Safra Mansion, Brazil
+5. Safra Mansion, Sao Paulo, Brazil – 117,000 square feet

 The late Joseph Safra and his wife Vicky had the Safra Mansion built for them, although Joseph regretted having such a huge property.
 He once said, “if I could go back in time I wouldn’t have built such a big house”.